r3db0ss78/upAlarm/README.md

 # upAlarm
 This is a project started by Andrei Tatartchenko to test myltithreading and perhaps to create an app that checks to see if the host is alive
+Right now it works for pinging given n hosts async

 ##todo
 add testing of html GET from the webserver